 Editor’s note: TBC, layout and content of the fingerprint.
 Using RFC4572 on the H.248 interface could be an option

-R-x.y/2: In case the fingerprint information is received by the MG, the MG is required to verify the received self signed certificate from the remote TLS endpoint against the fingerprint.
+R-8.3.3.2.1/2: In case the fingerprint information is received by the MG, the MG is required to verify the received self signed certificate from the remote TLS endpoint against the fingerprint.

-R-x.y/3: In case the verification fails, or in case the fingerprint information element has not been received by the MG, the MG is required to regard the remote TLS endpoint as not authenticated.
+R-8.3.3.2.1/3: In case the verification fails, or in case the fingerprint information element has not been received by the MG, the MG is required to regard the remote TLS endpoint as not authenticated.

-8.3.2.2.2 Self signed certificate usage for own TLS endpoint authentication
+8.3.3.2.2 Self signed certificate usage for own TLS endpoint authentication

-R-x.y/1: In case the local TLS endpoint is to be authenticated by a self signed certificate the MG is required to include the fingerprint information of the certificate in the command reply that is generated as a response of the TLS endpoint creation.
+R-8.3.3.2.2/1: In case the local TLS endpoint is to be authenticated by a self signed certificate the MG is required to include the fingerprint information of the certificate in the command reply that is generated as a response of the TLS endpoint creation.

-R-x.y/2: The hash algorithm used to generate the fingerprint in the MG is required to be defined by the TLS-profile.
+R-8.3.3.2.2/2: The hash algorithm used to generate the fingerprint in the MG is required to be defined by the TLS-profile.

-R-x.y/3: The MGC is required to include the fingerprint received in the H.248 command reply from the MG into the appropriate information element on the signalling path.
+R-8.3.3.2.2/3: The MGC is required to include the fingerprint received in the H.248 command reply from the MG into the appropriate information element on the signalling path.

 ____________________